aronza/crypto/README.md

 ## Instructions

+To run the application follow the steps below
+1. Run `make init` to spin up the docker container.
+Note you will automatically be "ssh'ed" into the main container.
+2. Run 'python app.py' to start the scheduler to run the application every hour

+## Future Work

+Potential technical improvements

+1. Check the database for price history before calling API
+2. Extend the application to collect historical prices for given currencies for given dates
+3. Develop a simulator using the historical prices collected in (2)

+Potential business logic improvements

+1. Introduce selling mechanism.
+(If price is x% above average start selling)
+2. Introduce day trading based on high-low range calculations
+3. Buy/Sell based on USD amount not coin amount
+4. Introduce percentile calculations instead of lower/higher than average
+5. Progressive amounts based on different moving windows.
+For example:
+   1. If price less than 50-Day average buy 10 coins
+   2. If price only less than 10-Day average buy 1 coin

 ### Overview

 Cryptocurrencies are on the rise, and we want to get in on the action.
 Let's build a bot that watches the prices of certain coins and their prices, and places trades for us when they hit certain levels.